 Because the penalty is suspended for future years, you do not need to worry about it unless you have back taxes.
 Back taxes are any taxes from previous years that you haven’t paid in full.
 When you don't file your tax return on time, you have to pay a late fee plus interest.

-The individual mandate is set as an annual penalty.
-If you went the whole year without qualifying health insurance, you have to pay the full penalty.
-The penalty amount is prorated if you went for only part of the year without coverage.
+The individual mandate was set as an annual penalty.
+If you went the whole year without qualifying health insurance, you had to pay the full penalty.
+The penalty amount was prorated if you went for only part of the year without coverage.
 For example, if your penalty was $700 and you went half of the year without coverage, you would owe half of the penalty, or $350.

 The penalty amount for 2018 was either a per-person fee of $695 ($347.50 per child under 18) or 2.5% of your annual household income, depending which is higher.

-If you pay the per-person fee, the maximum penalty is $2,085 per family.
+If you paid the per-person fee, the maximum penalty was $2,085 per family.
 When paying as a percentage of income, the maximum penalty is equal to the national average annual premium of a Bronze plan sold through the Marketplace.

-Any penalty you have to pay will be collected as part of your federal income tax return.
+Any penalty you had to pay was collected as part of your federal income tax return.

 There are only a few groups of people who are exempt and don’t need to have qualifying health coverage:

-You may also qualify for an exemption if you suffered a personal or financial hardship over the previous year.
-You can learn more about getting an exemption through your marketplace.
-You may need to fill out and mail an application to the marketplace.
+You may also have qualified for an exemption if you suffered a personal or financial hardship over the previous year.

 As long as you had qualifying coverage, you didn’t have to worry about the individual mandate.
 This is less important starting in 2019, though, because the individual mandate isn’t in effect.
 Qualifying health coverage may also be referred to as minimum essential coverage.